 Lecturers and Senior Lecturers have the right to petition the School Grievance Committees and the IUPUI campus Faculty Board of Review for redress of grievances concerning dismissal, non-reappointment, academic freedom, salary adjustment, or other conditions of work.
 Lecturers and Senior Lecturers will follow the same procedures as tenure track faculty members in doing so.

-Approved by the IUPUI Faculty Council February 2, 2002.
+IUPUI Faculty Council 2/2002 - Under review by the IFC Faculty Affairs Committee 12/2009.